A generalized central limit theorem for critical marked Hawkes processes: Laplace transform and mean

 \section{Laplace transform and mean}

-In this section we derive a formula for the Laplace transform of the point measure associated to the marked Hawkes process.
+In this section we derive a formula for the Laplace transform of the point measure $N$ associated to the times of events of marked Hawkes process.
 For most of this section we do not need Assumptions \ref{ass:phi_alpha} and \ref{ass:nu_beta}, but only the basic assumptions stated at the beginning of the previous section.
 In particular, we assume that the system is critical.
 One can of course write similar, but slightly more complicated formulas in the non critical setting as well.
+It is also easy to write the analogous formulas for the point measure $M$ involving both times of events and their marks, but we are not going do need them here, since in our case the fact that the kernel function is of a multiplicative form \eqref{e:form_of_phi} simplifies the analysis.
 These formulas are quite standard, using the branching property.